Admit it to Quit It: End Distracted Driving Scholarship Contest

 In Florida, a teen driver is killed in a car crash every four days.

 According to data from the Florida Department of Highway Safety and Motor Vehicles, teen drivers were involved in 288 fatal crashes in 2018.
 Those crashes resulted in 759 teens suffering serious bodily injuries and 88 deaths.

 Distracted driving is leading factor in crashes overall, and among young drivers it is especially deadly.
 In 2017, 7% of all people killed in distracted driving accidents were between the ages of 15 and 19.

 We want to put an end to distracted driving among your drivers.
-Toward that end, the car accident lawyers at Abrahamson & Uiterwyk are offering a $1,500 scholarship to undergrad students.
+Toward that end, the car accident lawyers at Abrahamson & Uiterwyk offered a $1,500 scholarship to undergrad students.

 Scholarship Contest Overview

-We are asking students to write an essay of 500 to 1,000 words admitting to their most common distracted driving habits, and to describe the specifically how and why they intend to put an end to those deadly habits.
+We asked students to write an essay of 500 to 1,000 words admitting to their most common distracted driving habits, and to describe specifically how and why they intend to put an end to those deadly habits.

 View our past scholarship recipients: